catseye/Falderal/doc/Falderal Literate Test Format.md

 *   `? ` (question mark, space): expected error text

-If the same introducer occurs on multiple adjacent lines, the text after each introducer is concatenated to form one chunk of relevant text.
+If the same introducer occurs on multiple adjacent lines, the text after each introducer is concatenated to form one coalesced chunk of relevant text.
 This allows, for example, multi-line text to be given as the body, the input, or the expected output of a test.

 There are some restrictions on the order in which introducers can sensibly